miguel-silva48/TQS_107449/README.md

 # TQS_107449
-Repository containing the practigal guides for the TQS course
+Repository containing the practical guides for the TQS course

+There is a README file within each project with notes taken during its development.